 If you have been to a Halloween store lately, surely you noticed that somewhere along the line, costumes took a turn towards the provocative.
-Anything “sexy” isn’t work appropriate.
+It shouldn’t have to be said, but anything “sexy” isn’t work appropriate.
 If there is even a question in your mind, wear something else.

 3. Get involved, but respect others who choose not to participate

 You may have to exit your comfort zone to wear a silly costume to work, but it can be worth it to show you’re part of the team.
 By the same token, only about 60% of us celebrate the holiday, and some of those that don’t have religious or cultural reasons for not taking part.
 Don’t make them feel bad for that.